ScilifelabDataCentre/data.scilifelab.se/content/about/citation.md

 ## Journalists

-Journalists are welcome to reuse images, content, or other material from the **Scilifelab Data Platform** for articles, blogs, social media etc., provided that the platform is acknowledged.
-Please refer to the platform as the **Scilifelab Data Platform** and link to our webpage <https://data.scilifelab.se> when you use content from the platform.
+Journalists are welcome to reuse images, content, or other material from the **SciLifeLab Data Platform** for articles, blogs, social media etc., provided that the platform is acknowledged.
+Please refer to the platform as the **SciLifeLab Data Platform** and link to our webpage <https://data.scilifelab.se> when you use content from the platform.
 You may also include our RRID: **SCR_024865** (see above for information on RRIDs).